NASA-AMMOS/aerie-ui/CONTRIBUTING.md

 ## <a name="commit"></a> Commit Message Guidelines

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **generate the merlin-ui change log**.
+But also, we use the git commit messages to **generate the aerie-ui change log**.

 ### Commit Message Format